 Apartments are typically one unit located in flats that can range from one-bedrooms to five-bedrooms.
 These dwellings are mostly situated in the CBD or inner city where land is scarce.

+Do you know the difference between condos vs apartments?
 There are some high rise apartments that offer additional internal facilities like a shared gym and pool.
 Commonly referred to as a “condominium” in other countries, in Australia these properties are called apartments/units.

 Apartments are a good consideration for anyone who cannot afford to purchase an entire house.